National Guard Day (Russia): Celebrations

 Every year on 27 March in Moscow, the Commander-in-Chief of the National Guard lays a wreath at the monument to Alexander I. In Moscow, on Krasnokazarmennaya Street, generals and officers of the Rosgvardia lay flowers at the monument to the Internal Troops.
-The same ceremonial events take place in other cities, where military units guard are deployed.
-During a gala concert in the Grand Kremlin Palace in 2017, President Vladimir Putin handed the banner of the National Guard to the Director of the National Guard, Army General Viktor Zolotov.
+The same ceremonial events take place in other cities, where military units are deployed.
+During a gala concert in the Grand Kremlin Palace in 2017, President Vladimir Putin presented the banner of the National Guard to the Director of the National Guard, Army General Viktor Zolotov.